saaniaki/eloki/README.md

 Since the `HtmlUnit` does not expose an automated mouse movement API, the other two clients have been created.
 Both `Chrome` and `Firefox` are Selenium Web Drivers, and they need the respective web driver to be available on the system, which is running eLoki.
 The path of the driver should be provided in the `eloki.properties`.

-The Web Drivers can be downloadedfrom the links below:
+The Web Drivers can be downloaded from the links below:
 > - http://chromedriver.storage.googleapis.com/index.html
 > - https://github.com/mozilla/geckodriver/releases